Gas Station

 Sponsor gas fees to increase user conversion and retention

-This guide summarizes of the benefits of sponsoring transactions with Shinami's Gas Station.
-It shows you an image of the entire sponsorship flow, from setting up a find in your Shinami web dashboard all the way through executing a sponsored transaction.
+This guide provides a high-level overview of Shinami's Gas Station and the benefits it provides to your application.
+It shows you an image of the entire sponsorship flow, from setting up a fund in your Shinami web dashboard all the way through executing a sponsored transaction.
 Finally, it summarizes our developer resources for getting started with Gas Station.

 Why sponsor transactions?

-If you don't sponsor transactions, users need a wallet with a SUI balance to pay gas fees.
-This is a lot friction for Web2-native users: downloading a wallet app, completing KYC checks to purchase SUI, transferring SUI to their wallet, and then connecting their wallet to your app.
+For web2 native users, this adds too much friction: downloading a wallet app, completing KYC checks to purchase SUI, transferring SUI to their wallet, and then connecting their wallet to your app.
 You won't convert many Web2 users this way.
 Instead, you can use Shinami's Sui Wallet Services to create wallets for users and Gas Station to sponsor their transactions.
-This allows for a great UX, driving sign-up conversion and user retention.
+This allows for a great UX, improving sign-up conversion and user retention.
 To see this in action, check out our zkLogin Game Dashboard Demo.

-Even apps that target Web3-natives, who are used to managing a self-custody wallet, can have friction from gas fees.
-For example, when DeFi users who trade non-SUI tokens have no SUI and don't want to buy it just to pay the tiny gas fee.
+Even apps that target Web3-natives, who are used to managing a self-custody wallet, can have a lot of friction from gas fees.
+For example, when DeFi users who trade non-SUI tokens have no SUI and don't want to buy it just to pay a tiny gas fee.
 This annoyance could lead to fewer actions you want to promote, like deposits and swaps.
 Sponsoring these actions can increase both your MAU and your revenue per user.

 End-to-end flow